 Najib began performing `ud with his father Hikmat Shaheen orchestra in Haifa at the age of 12.
 After moving to the US in 1967, he played `ud with legendary vocalist Hanan in New York, and toured with her in Latin America.
 Najib has performed hundreds of concerts with Simon Shaheen as a core member of the Near East Music Ensemble and Qantara.
 He has taught`ud and Arabic Music privately throughout his performing career.
 In 1985, Najib founded his studio for making & restoring vintage `uds, experimenting in bringing back the authentic classical Arabic sound.
 Since the founding of the Retreat, Najib has been an `ud instructor and lecturer on `ud maintenance.
 A talented chef, he is in charge of food at the Retreat and is a key member of the operations team. www.oudman.com.

 William Shaheen –`Ud and Violin Performance, Music Theory , Chamber Music

 After learning the `ud from his father Hikmat Shaheen, William studied classical violin at the Rubin Conservatory in Haifa.
 He gives workshops and performs at Universities in the U.S., and performs with the Near East Music Ensemble.
 He teaches `ud and violin privately in California.

-Layth Sidiq – Violin Performance, Theory, and Chamber Music
+Layth Sidiq – Violin Performance, Music Theory, and Chamber Music

 Born in Baghdad and raised in Jordan, Layth studied at the National Conservatory in Amman, and with Simon Shaheen.
-He leads the Middle Eastern Music Ensemble at Tufts University, teaches privately and leads the Four Corners Quartet. www.laythsidiq.com
+A graduate of Berklee College of Music, Layth leads the Middle Eastern Music Ensemble at Tufts University, teaches privately, and leads the Four Corners Quartet. @laythsidiq

 Jamal Sinno – Qanun Performance